trishume/sympy-wiki-with-svn/GSoC-2011-Tom-Bachmann:-Definite-Integration.md

 * Integration of G-functions in the described form is trivial.
 * Compute G-functions in terms of named special functions.
   This is also hard, and definitely an incremential work.
 One strategy is described in [1].
+* For all of this to make sense, classes for many more special functions must be added.
+The available time determines the amount of work that can be done here.

 [3] Luke, Y. L. (1969), The Special Punctions and Their  Approximations, Volume 1, Academic Press, San Diego.